 At the time, I was looking for niche of people struggling with their current webinar solution and looking for an alternative.
 The web-conferencing topic on Quora was exactly what I was looking for.
 Low volume of answers, aka not much competition but many questions left unanswered.

 So that was it, I started to answer, each day, one or two long detailed answers at the time.
-Then I would share it with my team mates and network and ask for upvotes.
+Then I would share it with my team mates, network and ask for upvotes.

-At some point, I got featured as most-viewed writer for that topic with over 20K views (all-time) on my answers.
+At some point, I got featured as most-viewed writer for a topic with over 20K views (all-time) on my answers.

 As for the traffic, Quora was for a long-time our number one source of traffic.
 It was very highly qualified, we even got 25% conversion at some point for each visitor from Quora.
 Crazy.

-Actually, this point is kind of an extension of first one.
-When you build a side product for X, you are basically giving away your know-how on X for free.
+Actually, this point is kind of an extension of the first one.
+When you build a side product for "X" subject, you are basically giving away your know-how on said subject for free.

 The idea is simple.
 Let’s pretend you are a cold emailing software.

-With time, you got some real good experience with cold emails, you know what works and what does not in terms of reply ratio and conversion ratio.
+With time, you get some good experience with cold emails.
+You know what works and what does not in terms of reply and conversion ratios.

-However, people are struggling with those aspects and if you help them you are not giving away your product for free.
+However, people are struggling with those aspects of cold emailing and if you help them you are not giving away your product for free.